KOH (Potassium Hydroxide) Preparation for Fungal Nail Infections

 What To Think About

-About 50% of all nail diseases are fungal nail infections.1 Because of this and the risks associated with oral antifungal medicine, your doctor will probably confirm that you have a fungal infection using a KOH preparation test if you are considering taking antifungal pills (oral treatment).
+Not all nail diseases are fungal nail infections.
+Because of this and the risks linked with oral antifungal medicine, your doctor will probably confirm that you have a fungal infection using a KOH preparation test if you are considering taking antifungal pills (oral treatment).
 Many insurance companies now require testing to verify a fungal infection before paying for medicines.

 If your test is normal, your doctor may do other tests to determine the cause of the nail damage.